srikkar/parcelpicker-react-python/README.md

 ### Style Guide ###
-To Develop ParseTheParcel utility, have taken the Object oriented methodology. solution is placed in utils package, have basically 2 validators(methods) while parsing the Parcels
+To Develop ParseTheParcel utility, have taken the Object oriented methodology. solution is placed in utils package.
-1. Weight
+Have de-coupled the validators
+1. Weight -  To check only weight, returns if it's allowed or not
-2. Dimensions
+2. Dimensions - To check only Dimensions, returns suitable package
+3. Wrapper method - which takes combined Input to provide Suitable package

-returns corresponding responses based on the configurred allowed Values
+returns corresponding responses based on the Values available in configuration yaml file

 _Corresponding Configurations are fetched based on Environment Variable [ENV]_